Program and Activity Summary

 Commission work activities focus on collecting and providing economic data necessary for the county and communities to prepare the economic development element of the Smart Growth Law.
 This activity also provides data necessary to evaluate regional economic trends and to assess the interrelationship between regional development policies and economic development.
 Economic trends data is published annually in the Commission’s Regional Trends report.

-The commission partners with the Madison Area Transportation Board to generate economic development projections concurrent with new Census information as a basis for allocating growth projections for the region.
+The Commission partners with the Madison Area Transportation Planning Board to generate economic development projections concurrent with new Census information as a basis for allocating growth projections for the region.

 Community Development